 The Committee may grant options with a reload feature.
-A reload feature shall only apply when the option price is paid by delivery of common stock or by having us reduce the number of shares otherwise issuable to a grantee.
-A reload stock option will cover the number of shares tendered in payment of the exercise price and will have a per share exercise price not less than the fair market value of the common stock on the date of grant of the reload stock option and, with respect to 10% stockholders, 110% of the fair market value of a share of common stock on the date of grant of the reload option.
+A reload feature shall only apply when the option price is paid by delivery of common stock or by having us reduce the number of shares otherwise issuable to a grantee (in the case of a Net Exercise).
+A reload stock option will cover the number of shares tendered in payment of the exercise price (or not issued in the case of a Net Exercise) and will have a per share exercise price not less than the fair market value of the common stock on the date of grant of the reload stock option and, with respect to incentive stock options granted to 10% stockholders, 110% of the fair market value of a share of common stock on the date of grant of the reload option.
 The term of the reload option shall be equal to the remaining option term of the option which gave rise to the reload option.